Preserving paintings and frames

 - Never stick labels directly onto the back of canvases or panels.

 - Don’t try and remove labels from the back of canvases or panels.

-However, there museums can still take basic measures for good practice when employing carriers:
+Museums can take basic steps to ensure good practice when employing carriers:

-- Ask around for recommended carriers, conservators and curators who know the job and have experience in transporting artworks.
+- Ask conservators and curators for recommended couriers who have experience in transporting artworks.

-- Look for carriers with clean and well-equipped vehicles, ensuring that there is plenty of padding and no loose items.
+- Look for couriers with clean and well-equipped vehicles which have plenty of padding and no loose items.

-- Build up a relationship with carriers so that they understand the museum's specific requirements.
+- Build up a relationship with couriers so that they understand your museum’s specific requirements.

-- Explain why your requirements are so meticulous.
+- Explain your transportation requirements to your courier.